astariul/github-hosted-pypi/README.md

 ## References

-**This repository is greatly inspired from [this repository](https://github.com/ceddlyburge/python-package-server).**
+**This is greatly inspired from [this repository](https://github.com/ceddlyburge/python-package-server).**
-It's just a glorified version, with cleaner pages and github actions for easily adding, updating and removing packages from your repository.
+It's just a glorified version, with cleaner pages and github actions for easily adding, updating and removing packages from your index.

 Also check the [blogpost](https://www.freecodecamp.org/news/how-to-use-github-as-a-pypi-server-1c3b0d07db2/) of the original author !